guiosouza/Guiosouza/README.md

 <br>

 ## BIO! 👋
 My name is Guilherme de Oliveira, I live in Franca-SP Brazil.
 I'm currently studying _Systems Analysis and Development_ at <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and working at <a href = "https://www.hgfpay.com.br/">HGF Pay Interface de pagamentos e recebimentos</a> as a Web Development Interneship.
-I am passionate about technology, desing with UI/UX and illustration.
+I am passionate about technology, design with UI/UX and illustration.

 <br>

-## 📚 SO....
+## 📚 SO...
 WHAT NOW? _`See you at the end of the code!`_

 <div align="center">